cspi-git/ZeroDiscord/channelMessagesSaver/README.md

                         The amount of messages to save.
   -o OUTPUT, --output OUTPUT
                         The output file in where to save the messages.
+  -i IMPORTABLE, --importable IMPORTABLE
+                        If "-i/--importable" value is true then the output will be saved in JSON that can be imported to a channel using
+                        "channelMessagesImporter".
   -t TOKEN, --token TOKEN
-                        Discord account token to used.
+                        Discord account token to use.
 ```